SagaeHaruki/SGameScripts/README.md

 - Fix the Curves of the animator for the IK System (Not included in this package)
 - Adjust some part of the IK System
 - Added movement & jump detection for the ik system to stop the player from staying at the ground
+- Added a system on when the player is moving, i changes the value of the height & ground detection for the raycast

 <h1>Previous Changes</h1>